-- Flooding is an impacting natural hazard in Ghana affecting yearly an average of almost 70.000 people which equates to approximately 0.24% of the total population of the country.
-A majority of the affected people are concentrated in the south-western part of the country and along the coast, one of the most populous regions of Ghana. - The local economy is highly exposed to floods.
-Annually, on average about 160 million USD of GDP can be potentially affected by floods.
-This corresponds to about 0.37% of the total GDP at country level. - Under future climate conditions, as climate models predict a significative increase in temperature and a contradicting behaviour for precipitation, the flood-affected population and potentially flood-affected GDP are likely to decrease slightly.
-However, climate projections remain inherently uncertain and caution is required when considering the above estimations for use in policy. - When flood-affected population and flood-affected GDP under current climate conditions are compared with estimates under future climate conditions they show a significant increase.
-A significant increase in flood-affected population and GDP is reproduced when paired with projected socio-economic situation ().
-Namely, the flood-affected population increases up to 90.000 persons under future conditions and flood-affected GDP increases 10 times.
-This is the result of a disproportionate growth projected for the population and for the GDP (population increase of about 30% and GDP by 10-fold).
-Nevertheless, future predictions remain highly uncertain.
+- Flooding affects on average more than 45.000 people, approximately 0.16% of the total population of the country. - A majority of the effected people are concentrated in the south-western part of the country and along the coast, one of the most populous regions of Ghana. - Annually, on average about 100 million USD of the country's GDP is potentially affected by floods.
+This corresponds to about 0.23% of the national GDP. - Under future climate conditions, as climate models predict a significant increase in temperature and a small increase in precipitations, the flood-affected population and potentially flood-affected GDP are likely to decrease slightly.
+However, climate projections remain inherently uncertain and caution is required when considering the above estimations for use in policy. - When climate change projections are paired with the projected socio-economic situation (\), estimates of the affected people and GDP due to floods show a likely increase, which becomes significant for GDP.
+Namely, the flood-affected population increases to more than 50.000 persons under future conditions and flood-affected GDP increases by a factor of ten.
+This is the result of a disproportionate growth projected for the population and for the GDP (population increase of about 30% and GDP by 10-fold)\\.
+Nevertheless, future predictions remain highly uncertain

-- % computed with reference to the total 2016 Population - % computed with reference to the total 2050 Population
+- \ % computed with reference to the total 2016 Population - $\stackrel{\cdot}{\text{}}$ % computed with reference to the total 2050 Population

-- % computed with reference to the total 2016 GDP - % computed with reference to the total 2050 GDP
+- \ % computed with reference to the total 2016 GDP - \\ % computed with reference to the total 2050 GDP

-2016 was taken as a reference year both for GDP and population. the Shared Socioeconomic Pathway (SSP) - 2 "mid of the road" (Medium challenges to mitigation and adaptation) has been used to project population and GDP distributions.
+\2016 was taken as a reference year both for GDP and population. \\the Shared Socioeconomic Pathway (SSP) - "mid of the road" (Medium challenges to mitigation and adaptation) has been used to project population and GDP distributions.

-- Direct economic losses in Ghana show a similar pattern to the flood-affected population.
-Ashanti and the western regions show highest losses.
-This pattern is confirmed in the future climate, although values are reduced in the eastern part of the country. - Direct annual economic losses sum up to 125 million of USD, which accounts roughly to 0.15% of the total exposure value under present climate.
-The losses are evenly distributed among the different sectors. - Considering the present exposed assets for all sectors, it is likely that average annual losses will decrease under future climate conditions.
-However, this estimation does not consider socio-economic projections that can possibly overturn the future projections. - The proportion of different sectors in the overall loss does not change under future climate conditions.
-As highlighted above, climate projections are inherently uncertain and this should be considered when using these estimations in policy development
+- Direct economic losses in Ghana show a similar pattern as the flood-affected population.
+Ashanti and the western regions show the highest losses.
+This pattern is confirmed in the future climate, although values are reduced in the eastern part of the country. - Direct annual economic losses exceed 80 million USD, which amounts to roughly 0.12% of the total stock value under the present climate.
+The losses are evenly distributed among the different sectors. - Considering the presently exposed assets for all sectors, it is likely that average annual losses will decrease under future climate conditions.
+However, when socio-economic projections are taken into account, such projections could be overturned. - The proportion of different sectors in the overall loss does not change under future climate conditions.
+As highlighted above, climate projections are inherently uncertain and this should be taken into account when using these estimations in policy development.

 - The AAL distribution shows differences across each of the sectors considered.
-The south-western part of Ghana and the coastal areas remain the most impacted, but values distribution depends on distinct sectors. - Comparison of AALs for all sectors between present and future climate shows that a likely reduction of economic losses can be expected.
-The pattern indicating a reduction in economic losses is confirmed in all sectors considered.
+The south-western part of Ghana and the coastal areas remain the most impacted, but the value distribution depends on distinct sectors. - The comparison of AALs for all sectors between present and future climate conditions shows that a likely reduction of economic losses is expected.
+The pattern indicating a reduction in economic losses is confirmed in all of the sectors considered.